UX Design Bootcamp vs. Degree vs. Self-taught: How to choose in 2023?

 The pros and cons of taking a UX design bootcamp

-After spending the last two and a half years designing what we feel is one of the best UX design bootcamps out there, we have a pretty keen understanding of the pros and cons:
+After spending the last three years designing what we feel is one of the best UX design programs out there, we have a pretty keen understanding of the pros and cons:

 Pros of taking a UX design bootcamp: